 There Are Multiple Ways To Use Foil In Your Crock pot!

-The good news is foil is safe to be used in the crock pot!
+The good news is foil is safe to be used in the cookware, regardless of what temperature of a crock pot is!
 And there are multiple methods to create delicious meals with foil in the crock pot – which I’ll cover further down.

 Nowadays, foil is among the most common utensils in daily cooking.
 Due to its heat conductivity, waterproofness, grease resistance, and high affordability, foil can be found in almost any kitchen and used in many cooking methods.